 Stand at the street and scan your hedges

 Step across the road if it is safe, or use the opposite lawn, and look back at the full length of each hedge.
 You want to see whether the top is level, whether the face bows out in one section, and whether the base looks thin.
-Late winter into early spring is an honest time for structure because leaves have not hidden the skeleton yet.
+Late winter into early spring is a good time for structure because leaves have not hidden the skeleton yet.
 If the line is the main concern, say so when you reach out.
 Hedge trimming on the Hamptons is often about rhythm through the season, not one dramatic cut.
+For timing and species guidance, see our spring hedge guide.

 Circle the house, pool, and outdoor kitchen

 Repeat the same slow look where people gather.
 Overhangs over a roof or pool equipment deserve a calm note even if nothing failed last year.
 If you see bark cracks, fungus shelves on the trunk, or a tight fork between two heavy limbs, mention those too.
 Some situations call for cabling and bracing or careful pruning together.
-Others point toward removal once an arborist confirms the risk.
+Others point toward removal once an arborist confirms the tree's condition.
+Our signs your tree needs help article covers the details worth noting.

 Open lawn and play space